Dori7o/Dori7o/README.md

 - :bookmark: I’m currently learning C# and .NET

-- ❓ Ask me about anything related to back-end technologies
+- ❓ Always looking for a new challenge

 - ⚡ Fun fact: Popcorn is sometimes my entire meal — I love it!